Universality and weak-ergodicity breaking in quantum quenches

 As already noticed in Ref.~\cite{chandran2013equilibration}, beside $\mathcal{H}$ itself, the $U(1)$ symmetry of the Hamiltonian results in the presence of a set of $N$ trivial integrals of motions, namely $\ell_\mathbf{k} = \Im(\eta^{*}_\mathbf{k} p_\mathbf{k})$: although these can be classically interpreted as angular momenta, at the quantum level their value is fixed by the energy of the quasi-particles in the initial state.
-Thus, the classical angular momentum cannot vanish but rather has to obey $\ell_\mathbf{k} \geq 1/2 \quad \forall \mathbf{k}$, due to the quantum zero-point energy.
+Thus, the classical angular momentum cannot vanish but rather has to obey $\ell_\mathbf{k} \geq 1/2 \quad \forall \mathbf{k}$, due to the quantum zero-point energy \footnote{Notice that for $\mathbf{k} = 0$, the canonical commutation relations fix $\ell_0 = 1/2$.}.
 As the number of (real) degrees of freedom is $2N$, these conserved quantities are not enough to make the dynamics integrable.